 Wash your hands with soap and water.
-Clean the biopsy site with full strength hydrogen peroxide daily.
+Gently clean the site using a clean Q-tip or gauze pad with ½ strength Hydrogen Peroxide (dilute 50% hydrogen peroxide & 50% water) daily.
+Do not use well water.
 Apply petroleum jelly (Vaseline) to the wound site.

 Do not allow a crust to form in the wound or surgery site; if crusting should form, gently remove the crust with a cotton swab and hydrogen peroxide.
 If the wound is kept moist daily with petroleum jelly, a crust will not form.
 Crusting and scabs delay wound healing.

 Cover the wound daily with either a band-aid or non-stick pad.
 If any signs of infection appear (redness, pain, swelling, pus), I need to see you to treat you.
 Call us and let us know that you are coming in.
 If the clinic is not open, go to your primary care physician or urgent care for evaluation and treatment.
 If you are experiencing any problems with bleeding, apply sustained pressure to the wound for 30 minutes.
 If the bleeding does not stop, come in or go to your nearest emergency room or urgent care center.
 Always make me aware of any problems.